Bes0n/KubernetestheHardWay/README.md

 ![img](https://github.com/Bes0n/KubernetestheHardWay/blob/master/images/img28.png)

+For this lesson, you will need to connect to your cluster using kubectl.
+You can log in to one of your controller servers and use kubectl there, or you can use kubectl from your local machine.
+To use kubectl from your local machine, you will need to open an SSH tunnel.
+You can open the SSH tunnel by running this in a separate terminal.
+Leave the session open while you are working to keep the tunnel active:For this lesson, you will need to connect to your cluster using kubectl.
+You can log in to one of your controller servers and use kubectl there, or you can use kubectl from your local machine.
+To use kubectl from your local machine, you will need to open an SSH tunnel.
+You can open the SSH tunnel by running this in a separate terminal.
+Leave the session open while you are working to keep the tunnel active:

 For this lesson, you will need to connect to cluster using `kubectl`.
 You can log in to one of your controller server and use `kubectl` there, or you can use `kubectl` from your local machine.
 To use `kubectl` from your local machine, you will need to open an SSH tunnel.
 You can open the SSH tunnel by running this in a separate terminal.
 Leave the session open while you are working to keep the tunnel active:
 ```
 ssh -L 6443:localhost:6443 user@<your Load balancer cloud server public IP>